• Skip to primary navigation

 I'd also recommend using coconut sugar or maple syrup in the pastry and filling instead (to taste).
 Or you can make the pie completely sugar-free by using erythritol!

-What are the best ways for serving this vegan apple pie?
+What are the best ways to serve this vegan apple pie?

 Hot from the oven or cold from the fridge haha.
 Serve it with scoops of ice cream, thick whipped cream, pouring cream or, my favorite, custard!